colurw/pandora_NLP/readme.md

 It might be possible to improve on these results by not just searching for the most extreme articles for a given dimension, but instead finding articles for which the direction of its feature vector (in multi-dimensional space) is more closely aligned with the dimension of interest - _i.e._, the other numbers in its feature vector are closer to zero, compared to the (normally distributed) random numbers found at present.

+[EDIT: Articles found in this manner show little coherency (And somewhat large angles to the axis).
+This might be due to the h-clustering algorithm orienting the new axes in empty regions to create more orthogonality with the data.]

-The ChatGPT prompt could be optimised, for example by improving the system prompt, including the results of the keyword analysis, by connecting to a more recent (and costly) model, or simply by feeding it more than ten articles at a time.
+The ChatGPT prompt could be optimised, for example by improving the system prompt, including the results of the keyword analysis, by connecting to a more recent model, or simply by feeding it more than ten articles at a time.